CarlosFULLHD/CarlosFULLHD/README.md

 - **I am interested in Web Development, and DevOps**

 * 🌱 I’m currently learning:
-  - Keycloak
-  - Spring Boot Microservices
+  - Spring Boot Microservices and React in deep with books
 * Outside tech, 📖 I love to read books on business, entrepreneurship, marketing, philosophy, human behavior, and psychology.
 I also practice calisthenics and am working on a personal project on social media.
 * 📫 Reach out to me at: <a href="mailto:cninareynaga@gmail.com">Email</a>